 - reviewing the wellbeing of the child

-- exploring any worries they have about their placement
+- exploring any worries they have about their care arrangement

 - developing safety plans together